xandekoch/timeline-airtable-challenge/README.md

 - Compact and functional timeline: items share lanes when possible using assignLanes, resulting in a space-efficient layout.

-- TimelineAxis: added an axis with day labels below the lanes, with a hover vertical line for better readability and UX.
+- TimelineAxis: added an axis with day labels below the lanes.

 - Drag & resize: items can be moved and resized interactively, allowing easy adjustment of start/end dates.